 Stop fighting with spreadsheets

-Runway clears the path.
-It pulls live data directly from your systems, so you never have to copy-paste again.
-Your formulas check themselves.
-Your team collaborates in real time rather than emailing files back and forth.
-It handles the complicated logic of a marketplace business without the grunt work.
+Runway eliminates the busywork.
+It pulls live data directly from your payment systems and CRMs, so you never copy-paste transaction data again.
+Your formulas are self-documenting and version-controlled.
+Your team collaborates in real time instead of emailing final_FINAL_v3.xlsx back and forth.
+It handles the complex logic of marketplace businesses (like multiple take rates, promotions, refunds) without the manual reconciliation.

-This is about getting your time back.
-We give scrappy finance teams the power to run scenarios and test pricing on the fly.
-You gain control over your data.
-You stop firefighting and start leading.
+This is about reclaiming your time and your sanity.
+We give lean finance teams the power to run scenarios, test pricing changes, and model growth assumptions on the fly.
+You gain control over your data and your narrative.
+You stop firefighting and start leading strategic conversations.

 Build a better roadmap

-Marketplaces are complex, but your planning doesn't have to be.
-When you master your GMV and take rate, you make powerful decisions.
-You see exactly which levers pull your business forward.
+Marketplaces are inherently complex, but your financial planning doesn’t have to be.
+When you master GMV and take rate, when you track them honestly, segment them properly, and understand what drives them, you make decisions that actually move your business forward.
+You see exactly which levers to pull: pricing, promotions, category mix, geographic expansion.

 Give your team the clarity they deserve.
 Get started with Runway and see how simple marketplace planning can actually be.